aerogear/aerogear.org/docs/specs/aerogear-security-offline/index.md

 ## Offline storage

-AeroGear already comes with several options for offline storage, thankfuly to our team.
+AeroGear already comes with several options for offline storage, thankfully to our team.
 Here comes some options:

 - Android: Memory, SQLite
 - iOS: Memory, SQLite